c0mput3r5c13nt15t/cybersecurity/README.md

 # Cybersecurity

-This repository contains some projects I did and some resources I found useful while learning about cybersecurity.
-It's not meant to be an exhaustive list of resources, but rather a (chaotic) collection of things I found useful.
+This repository contains some cybersecurity projects I have worked on.
+It's a collection of small (random) pieces of this and that and not a cohesive whole with a greater goal.